substrate-asia/hackathon-2022-summer/teams/05-Dante Network/README.md

   - [ ] The implementation of the Message protocol for ink!.
   - [ ] Message communication smart contracts deployed on `shibuya`(AStart Testnet), `Moonbase Alpha`(Moonbeam Testnet), Near Testnet, and some EVM chains.
   - [ ] Basic SQoS Items：Identity traceability as the default choice.
-  - [ ] On-chain simulations for some of the underlying algorithms.
+  - [ ] On-chain prototypes for some of the underlying algorithms.
 - `off-chain routers`
   - [ ] Message translation between `ink`(Parachain AStar) and `solidity`(some EVM chains) technology stack
   - [ ] Message translation between `ink`(Parachain AStar) and `NEAR Rust`(NEAR) technology stack